Compressed workweeks. Working from home. Work remotely. Flexible working hours.

 With the number of companies offering various benefits, recruiting is a hard job.
-Top talents don’t even stop to consider companies which won’t suit their expected needs.
+Top talents don’t even stop to consider companies that won’t suit their expected needs.

-This holds true for the millennial workers who place a lot of importance to flexibility.
+This holds true for the millennial workers who place a lot of importance on flexibility.

-Companies who are comfortable with giving employees flexibitly are more likely to attract the top talent.
-Moreover, many millennials prefer being part-time workers, working from home or a simply different schedule than the 9-5 work hours.
+Companies that are comfortable with giving employees flexibility are more likely to attract top talent.
+Moreover, many millennials prefer part-time workers, working from home, or a simply different schedule than the 9-5 work hours.

-All in all, by encouraging flexible work schedule you raise the chance of attracting talented people and even hiring them.
+All in all, by encouraging a flexible work schedule, you raise the chance of attracting talented people and even hiring them.

 5. Better Mental Health

-9-5 work hours are debatable because they seem to be bad for the employees’ overall well-being.
+The usefulness 9-5 work hours are questionable because it seems bad for people’s overall well-being.